SOUMYAPRITHVI/HR_Management/README.md

-# CSV to vCard Converter
+# HR Mangement
+Flask based web application for managing human resource

 ## Overview

-This script converts data from table(use SQLAlchemy) to individual vCards (VCF format) and QR codes in png format for each person and organizes them in a user-specified folder.
+-This script converts data from table(use SQLAlchemy) to individual vCards (VCF format) and QR codes in png format for each person and organizes them in a user-specified folder.
+-Then changed it to web application to handle frontend as reactJS

 ## Features